-Established a link between obesity, abdominal obesity, the metabolic syndrome and Alzheimer’s disease.
+- A link between obesity, abdominal obesity, the metabolic syndrome and Alzheimer’s disease

-Showed improvement in cognitive and physical functioning following a community-based exercise program in patients with Alzheimer’s disease.
+- Improvement in cognitive and physical functioning following a community-based exercise program in patients with Alzheimer’s disease